smartrent/alarmist/README.md

 For Elixir code, name alarms as you would a module.
 If you have helper functions for `AlarmDescription` data, then put those functions in a `defmodule` of the same name as the alarm.
-There's no need to have helper functions and if you don't, don't bother creating a module.
+This is optional, so there's no need to create an empty module if you don't have helper functions.

 For libraries, alarms are public API.
 There's no explicit place for alarms in Hex documentation, so add them where you think best.
 The important parts are to